Skip to content

 Corpus Christi metro roofing demand patterns sort by neighborhood and proximity to the coast:

-- Padre Island and Flour Bluff: coastal-exposed housing with heavy salt-air and direct hurricane-zone exposure.
+• Padre Island and Flour Bluff: coastal-exposed housing with heavy salt-air and direct hurricane-zone exposure.
 Common job: standing-seam aluminum or marine-grade metal replacement with hurricane-rated clip pattern and stainless fasteners.

-- Calallen and Annaville: newer suburban subdivisions with original-builder asphalt now in the replacement window.
+• Calallen and Annaville: newer suburban subdivisions with original-builder asphalt now in the replacement window.
 Common job: TDI-WPI-8-coordinated full architectural-shingle replacement with Class H wind rating.

-- Southside Corpus Christi: established residential neighborhoods with mixed asphalt and tile share.
+• Southside Corpus Christi: established residential neighborhoods with mixed asphalt and tile share.
 Common job: full tear-off plus high-wind-rated upgrade with WPI-8 documentation.

-- Portland and Rockport: heavy hurricane-event exposure (Harvey 2017 reconstruction zone) with significant standing-seam metal share.
+• Portland and Rockport: heavy hurricane-event exposure (Harvey 2017 reconstruction zone) with significant standing-seam metal share.
 Common job: post-storm partial-replacement claims plus WPI-8 inspection coordination.

-If your house is in any of those zones, start the 60-second match here.
+If your house is in any of those zones, talk to a roofer here.

-How we match Corpus Christi homeowners
+How we connect Corpus Christi homeowners

-Network contractors in the Corpus Christi metro carry one-million-dollar-or-higher general liability coverage, current workers' comp, demonstrated Roofing Contractors Association of Texas (RCAT) credentialing or equivalent verification, and a 4.0+ aggregated review-score floor.
+Network contractors in the Corpus Christi metro carry one-million-dollar-or-higher general liability coverage, current workers' comp, demonstrated Roofing Contractors Association of Texas (RCAT) credentialing or equivalent, and a 4.0+ aggregated review-score floor.
 For coastal-county work we route only to TDI-appointed contractors who can issue or coordinate a WPI-8.
 For carrier-coordinated hurricane work we prefer Haag-certified inspectors with documented insurance-supplement experience.

 To pick the right next step: